 - Repeatedly withholding love, affection, and support

 - Overriding your choices e.g. demanding that you cut ties with family/friends, or dress a certain way, do things a certain way

-- Regular shouting and name calling are more obvious examples of emotional abuse in marriage but the above behaviours are offensive forms of emotional abuse which often overlooked.
+- Regular shouting and name-calling are more obvious examples of emotional abuse in marriage but the above behaviors are offensive forms of emotional abuse which often overlooked.